-On October 20th we brought a three and a half year old girl into our family to be our daughter.
+On October 20th of 2016 we brought a three and a half year old girl into our family to be our daughter.
 The adoption of this sweet little one is more than the fulfillment of a dream.

 Psalm 68:5 “Father of the fatherless and protector of widows